rohithvandadi07-ux/rohithvandadi07-ux/README.md

 ---

----

 ## 💭 Philosophy

 <div align="center">

-> “The future belongs to those who build intelligent systems that protect, empower, and evolve with humanity.”
+> "The future belongs to those who build intelligent systems that protect, empower, and evolve with humanity."

 </div>